doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 # Browsing Companion - DOM Snapshot Injection Demo

 A context-aware chatbot demo for e-commerce that "sees" what the user is viewing through DOM snapshot injection.
-Built with React, Node.js, Python, and Microsoft Azure AI Foundry.
+Built with React, Node.js, Python, and Microsoft Foundry.

 ## 🎯 Overview